amarzullo-sketch/Undervalued-NBA-players/README.md

 Acknowledgments

-FiveThirtyEight for RAPTOR metrics
+- FiveThirtyEight for RAPTOR metrics

-Basketball Reference for minutes data
+- Basketball Reference for minutes data

-Kaggle contributors for salary datasets
+- Kaggle contributors for salary datasets

+About

+Built a data-driven NBA analysis pipeline in Python using **2022–23 season data**, merging RAPTOR